M\"obius inversion and the iterated bootstrap: Introduction and overview

 \subsubsection{Estimation of nonlinear functionals}

-Many statistical problems require the estimation of a nonlinear functional $\Func$ of a probability distribution $P$ from samples $X \sim P$.
+Many statistical problems require the estimation of a nonlinear\footnote{Here and in what follows, we consider nonlinearity with respect to the vector space structure of measures.} functional $\Func$ of a probability distribution $P$ from samples $X \sim P$.
 Examples include the estimation of variances of statistical estimators, the estimation of entropies of probability distributions, and the inversion of means of random matrices \cite{valiant2011estimating,lopes2019estimating,derezinski2021sparse,palmer2022calibration,ma2022correcting,epperly2024efficient}.